Living in Bedford Park

 The Bedford Park neighbourhood is geared toward families with young children.
 It has an excellent selection of public, private and separate schools, many parkettes and playgrounds, a community centre, a library, and convenient access to Toronto’s transit system.

+Bedford Park began as a farming hamlet centred around the crossroads of Yonge Street and Lawrence Avenue.
+This village was a popular stopover for farmers travelling to and from the markets in Toronto.
+It is likely that Bedford Park is named after the Bedford Park Hotel which opened in 1873 at the south west corner of Yonge Street and Fairlawn Avenue.
 In 1890 the Metropolitan Street Railway expanded its streetcar line northward to service Bedford Park.
 That same year Bedford Park, no longer a remote outpost, would amalgamate with the Town of North Toronto which would ultimately be annexed by the City of Toronto in 1912.
 A period of rampant land speculation was then followed by registered plans of subdivision that would create the current residential neighbourhood.
 Bedford Park’s original housing stock was built mostly in the 1920s, 30s and 40s.

 Bedford Park has a good mix of detached and semi-detached homes.
 The original housing stock was built between 1890 and 1940.
 However, many of the bungalows in the neighbourhood have recently been torn down and replaced with custom designed houses.

 Lifestyle in Bedford Park

 Welcome to Yonge Lawrence Village!
 This family-centric uptown shopping destination is earning its reputation as a happening, tight-knit community with a diverse offering of culture, food and fun.

 Recreation in Bedford Park